MarkSchu/walkthrough/README.md

   2. The Database Layer
   3. Message Transfer Service

-There are a few things worth pointing out in interaction between these three:
+There are a few things worth pointing out in the interaction between these three:

 **The Message Transfer Service handles the entire process of sending and receiving messages**.
 It's accessed via a library imported into the Electron Client that exposes methods for sending and receiving messages.